-Energy auditors currently use Weatherization Assistant (WA)or other DOE-approved software, to determine which ECMs have the highest Savings-to-Investment Ratio (SIR).
+Energy auditors currently use Weatherization Assistant (WA)or other DOE-approved energy modeling software, to determine which ECMs have the highest Savings-to-Investment Ratio (SIR).
 The ECMs with the highest SIRs are at the top of the WA priority list for a particular home.

-SIR = INITIAL INVESTMENT ÷ LIFETIME SAVINGS
+SIR = LIFETIME SAVINGS ÷ INITIAL INVESTMENT

-The DOE also approves priority lists based on the results of Weatherization Assistant or other DOE-approved software on typical homes within the State.
-The priority list is then used instead of the software, which saves time for evaluating common home types.
+The DOE also approves priority lists based on the results of WA or other DOE-approved energy-modeling software on typical homes within the State.
+The State's Subgrantees use the priority list instead of the energy modeling software, which saves time for evaluating common home types.
 Energy auditors still use software to evaluate ECMs for uncommon home types.

 DOE WAP and the State WAP program require that ECMs have an SIR greater than 1.
-ECMs with higher SIRs should be installed before or instead of ECMs with lower SIRs.
+Subgrantees must install ECMs with higher SIRs before or instead of ECMs with lower SIRs.